TheLastBanana/BrawlBracket/README.md

 harder to debug.

 ## Running
-Run `python wsgi.py` to start the development web server.
+Run `python run.py -d` to start the development web server.
 It will be hosted at `localhost:5000`.
+To run the production server, omit the `-d`.

-If you ran `gulp`, you can also visit `localhost:3000` to view a version of the site that will automatically reload whenever any of the files in `brawlbracket/src` change.
+If you run `gulp` and leave it running, you can also visit `localhost:3000` to view a version of the site that will automatically reload whenever any of the files in `brawlbracket/src` change.

 ## Testing